Utah-Node-Ninjas/node-for-beginners/README.md

 #node-for-beginners

+*This is an official chapter of [NodeSchool.io](http://nodeschool.io).
+You can find the official repository [here](https://github.com/nodeschool/utahnodeninjas).*

-An intro to Node.js Programming for absolute beginners, used on hack nights at Utah Node Ninjas meetup group.
+An intro to Node.js Programming for absolute beginners, in connection with NodeSchool.io and our biweekly hack nights at Utah Node Ninjas meetup group.
 Every other wednesday at Utah Node Ninjas, we provide a free introduction to Node.js, taught by our organizers.
-This will serve a syllabus of sorts, also provide working examples of different concepts in Node.js.
+This will serve a syllabus of sorts.
 If you have any questions, please feel free to reach out to any of the organizers of the group, and we can assist with any issues.

 ##Working Code